Cheeseburger in Caseville: History

 In 2004, five years after the debut of the festival, Caseville Chamber of Commerce president Steve Louwers took control.
 He continues to be instrumental in the success of Caseville's busiest 10 days.

 With 2020 being cancelled caused by the COVID-19 pandemic, the 22nd was deferred to 2021.

+On Sunday, August 18 2024, competitive eating duo, Alex and Travis, better known as T&A, broke the long standing record of 18 burgers consumed during a single festival.
+On this historic day Alex broke the record with his 19th burger and Travis tying the previous record with his 18th.
+Together they put down 37 cheeseburgers.
+A bronze plaque is expected to be revealed in the winter of 2025 in the town center to commemorate this historic event.

 Parade of Tropical Fools

 The parade is held on the first Wednesday night of the festival and is the biggest attraction that the festival has to offer.
 The parade can last up to two hours and attracts more than 100,000 people every year.
 Fans of the parade are allowed to start setting up their lawn chairs at 6 a.m. the morning of the parade.